resilient-data-systems/transactions-how-to-kill-your-app/README.md

 - Configured to run on port 9090

 **Running the application:**
 - either import the app into your favourite IDE (i.e. Eclipse).
-Once you do that, start the application by running Jetty.java from src/test/java under package .uk.co.resilientdatasystems.htkya.web.jetty
+Once you do that, start the application by running Jetty.java from src/test/java under package .uk.co.resilientdatasystems.thtkya.web.jetty
 - or run mvn jetty:run from command line which will start the app on port 9090